noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - option contstats: enable continuous traffic statistics updates
 - option http-ignore-probes: even more restrictive than `option dontlognull` as it prevents messages from being sent to the client
 - option dontlognull: Enable or disable logging of null connections; a connection on which no data has been transferred will not be logged
+- option dontlog-normal: ignores everything that isnt a timeout, retry or error
 - option httplog: enable rich logging of http request, session state and timers;
   - overrides any previous `log-format` directive
   - shouldnt be used in tcp mode
 - option tcplog: enable rich logging of tcp connections with session state and timers
   - shouldnt be used in http mode
-- log-format: specifies the log format string to use for traffic logs
-  - it can be as rich as option [http|tcp]log but you have to set it yourself
 - timeout client: maximum inactivity time on the client side; client must acknowledge/send data within this period
   - in http mode:
     - in first phase when the client sends the request
       - prefer setting the `timeout http-request` to protect haproxy from sloworis like attacks
     - in the response phase the client is reading data received from the server
+- maxconn: can be applied to a frontend
+- ssl-min-ver: set the minimum SSL version supported

 ### backend